Stealth game: Early developments: 1979–1997

 Hideo Kojima's Metal Gear, released in 1987 for the MSX2 and the Nintendo Entertainment System in 1988, utilized stealth elements within an action-adventure framework, and was the first mainstream stealth game to be released on consoles.
 Since the MSX2 was not available in North America, only the NES version was released there.
 Metal Gear placed a greater emphasis on stealth than other games of its time, with the player character Solid Snake beginning without any weapons (requiring him to avoid confrontation until weapons are found) and having limited ammunition for each weapon.
 Enemies are able to see Snake from a distance (using a line-of-sight mechanic) and hear gunshots from non-silenced weapons; security cameras and sensors are placed at various locations, and a security alarm sounds whenever Snake is spotted and causes all enemies on screen to chase him.
-Snake could also disguise himself in enemy uniform or a cardboard box, and use his fists to fight enemies.
+Snake could also disguise himself in enemy uniform or a cardboard box, and use hand-to-hand combat to fight enemies.
 In 1988, Infogrames published Hostages, sometimes known as Rescue: The Embassy Mission.
 One of the game's three main segments required players to evade searchlights by rolling and ducking into doorways.
-Gamestop has observed that the game "set important grounds and ideas for future stealth/tactical shooters," noting the game's use of time limits, cover mechanics, and tests of reflexes.
+GameSpot has observed that the game "set important grounds and ideas for future stealth/tactical shooters," noting the game's use of time limits, cover mechanics, and tests of reflexes.

 The sequel Metal Gear 2: Solid Snake was released in 1990 for the MSX2.
 It further evolved the stealth gameplay of its predecessor and introduced most of the gameplay elements present in Metal Gear Solid, including the three-dimensional element of height, allowing players to crouch and crawl into hiding spots and air ducts and underneath desks.
 The player could also distract guards by knocking on surfaces and use a radar to plan ahead.
 The enemies had improved AI, including a 45-degree field of vision, turning their heads left and right to see diagonally, the detection of various different noises, being able to move from screen to screen (they were limited to a single screen in earlier games), and a three-phase security alarm (where reinforcements are called in to chase the intruder, then remain on the lookout for some time after losing sight of the intruder, and then leave the area).
 The game also had a complex storyline and improved graphics.